samstarling/blog.lawrencejones.dev/_posts/2019-03-07-building-a-postgresql-load-tester.md

 parse(logs) -> stream(replayRate) -> replay(database)
 ```

-Ideally this replay tool would be so efficient at parsing logs that we could run
+Ideally this replay tool would be so efficient that we could run it from the
-it from the same box as the target Postgres without affecting our benchmark.
+same box as the target Postgres without affecting our benchmark.
+This requires
-This requires us to rate limit the parser to read only as much log as we
+us to rate limit the parser to read only as much log as we currently need to
-currently need to replay, preventing us from trashing our disk parsing GBs of
+replay, preventing us from trashing our disk parsing GBs of logs at the start of
-logs at the start of our benchmarks.
+each benchmark.

 The need to lazily consume our logs is why the parsing implementation returns a
 `chan Item` that asynchronously receives parsed items.
 Sending a message down a